kiba/Writings/for_science/chp11_negotiation.md

 "We're homesick and we want to go home."

-"I supposed we could arrange visitation and consultation period, but we have no assurance that you will go back."
+"I supposed we could arrange a visitation and consultation period, but we have no assurance that you will go back."

 "If you provide us with technological assistance and knowledge, I am sure we'll go back," Rose said.